 1. Franklin Delano Roosevelt (1933-1945)

+Franklin D. Roosevelt was the longest serving president in US history, having served from 1933 to 1945.
 Mr. Roosevelt guided America through the Great Depression and into and through most of World War II.
-He established Social Security Act and the Securities and Exchange Commission (SEC).
+He established the Social Security Act and the Securities and Exchange Commission (SEC).
 Mr. Roosevelt decreased unemployment from 25% to 2% over his tenure and developed the Good Neighbor Policy with Latin America to respect their sovereignty more.
-Mr. Roosevelt did relocate Japanese Americans to internment camps during World War Two which is now considered a source of shame and a failure on his part.
+Mr. Roosevelt relocated Japanese Americans to internment camps during World War Two which is now considered a source of shame and a failure on his part.
 Mr. Roosevelt appointed the first woman, Frances Perkins, to a position in the Cabinet as the Secretary of Labor.